 JOAN GWENDOLINE MILLS

-is a theatre director, voice practitioner and educator who has directed and created a wide range of theatre projects, plays and workshops over the past forty years, from new writing to theatre in education, classical text to music and image based performances.
+is a theatre director, voice practitioner and educator who has directed and created a wide range of theatre projects, plays and workshops over the past 40 years, from new writing to theatre in education, classical text to music and image based performances.
 Throughout her career she has combined her professional work with undergraduate and post-graduate teaching within the field of theatre and performance.
 Her practice is influenced by her understanding of voice in performance from a wide range of cultures, particularly since 1980, through her research for Project Voice and from 1990 by her experience of directing the international voice project Giving Voice, at the Centre for Performance Research.

 Joan began her career as the Director of the Royal Court Young People’s Theatre Scheme and was the originator of its highly successful Young Writer’s Festival.
 When Joan was appointed Artistic Director of Theatr Powys, she moved to Mid-Wales, later developing her freelance directing career until appointed Head of Physical Skills at the Royal Welsh College of Music and Drama, where she worked for eight years, until she left to become a Senior Lecturer at Dartington College.